TwilightZebby/TwiLite/README.md

 ## Why was the App renamed from "Actions Bot" to "MooBot"?
 > The original name, "Actions Bot", was picked because of the simple nature of the App - to add action-based Slash Commands.
-> Now that the App is being used for more features, which are less action-based (such as Button-Roles or the Temperature Convertor), TwilightZebby thought a name change was in order since "Actions Bot" isn't accurate anymore.
+> Now that the App is being used for more features, which are less action-based (such as Button Role Menus or the Temperature Convertor), TwilightZebby thought a name change was in order since "Actions Bot" isn't accurate anymore.
 >
 > "MooBot" became the name picked as a reference to an *old* meme in [Dr1fterX's](https://www.twitch.tv/Dr1fterX) community, in which TwilightZebby was a cow (yes, as in the animal).
 > That meme has long since vanished as per TwilightZebby's request.
 He humbly requests no one refer to him as a cow anymore because of the expiry of that meme. :)